coin-or/prtpy/README.md

 To add a new algorithm for number partitioning, write a function that accepts the following parameters:

-* bins - a [Bins](prtpy/bins.py) structure.
-It is already initialized with the right number of empty bins (bins.num).
+* `bins` - a [Bins](prtpy/bins.py) structure.
+It is already initialized with the right number of empty bins (`bins.num`).
 It contains a function for adding items to bins.
-* items - a list of item-names.
+* `items` - a list of item-names.
-* map_item_to_value - a function that accepts an item and returns its value.
+* `valueof` - a function that accepts an item-name and returns its value.
 * Any other parameters that are required by your algorithm.

 For an example, see the implementation of existing algorithms, e.g. [greedy](prtpy/partitioning/greedy.py).

 To add a new algorithm for bin packing or bin covering, write a function that accepts the following parameters:

-* bins - a [Bins](prtpy/bins.py) structure.
+* `bins` - a [Bins](prtpy/bins.py) structure.
 It is initialized with no bins at all.
 It contains a function for adding new empty bins.
-* binsize - the capacity of a bin (maximum sum in bin-packing; minimum sum in bin-covering).
+* `binsize` - the capacity of a bin (maximum sum in bin-packing; minimum sum in bin-covering).
-* items - a list of item-names.
+* `items` - a list of item-names.
-* map_item_to_value - a function that accepts an item and returns its value.
+* `valueof` - a function that accepts an item and returns its value.
 * Any other parameters that are required by your algorithm.

 For an example, see the implementation of existing algorithms, e.g. [first_fit](prtpy/packing/first_fit.py).